cjlcarvalho/search/README.md

 Simple Search Engine
 ===

-This is a simple search engine project working with Solr, built in Python 2.7.
+This is a simple search engine project working with Solr, built in Python 2.7 with web.py and PySolarized.

 Requirements:
 ---